-After watching the world’s finest athletes, you may be inspired to get your own blood pumping.
-Visiting in February, skiing, snowboarding, tubing, and snowshoeing are some of the obvious ways to enjoy the great outdoors.
-Gangwon Province has eleven ski resorts, with four resorts located near the PyeongChang vicinity: Alpensia, YongPyong, Phoenix Park, and Welli Hilli.
+After watching the world’s finest athletes during the 2018 Winter Olympics, you may be inspired to get your own blood pumping.
+Skiing, snowboarding, tubing, and snowshoeing are some of the obvious ways to enjoy the great outdoors in PyeongChang.
+Gangwon Province has eleven ski resorts, with four all-season resorts located near the PyeongChang vicinity: Alpensia, YongPyong, Phoenix Park, and Welli Hilli.

 An alternative to snow sports is hiking and Gangwon has no shortage of exceptional trails in Odaesan National Park, less than an hour’s bus ride from PyeongChang.
 Hiking is part exercise, part religious endeavor for Koreans.
 Trails leading to small Buddhist temples are as natural to the experience as waterfalls, outcroppings, and vistas.
 Hiking trails are incredibly well-groomed, especially in the first few kilometers of a popular footpath where the “trail” may actually be paved, wood-chipped, or cobble stone.
 They gradually become more rugged the further you go, but handrails, stairs, and ropes are common in technically-challenging areas.
 Don’t let the engineering fool you, though.
 Korean trails are tough, often proceeding straight up instead of taking a more gradual switchback course.